Strategic optioneering for infrastructure planning

 We’ve seen a huge increase in strategic optioneering projects at Continuum Industries.
 Why is this becoming critical?

+For starters, there are huge changes in the generation patterns of electricity at the moment.
+New fuels such as hydrogen are emerging and demand/generation patterns or demand/supply patterns are also changing for the water industry.
 We are at a point where a lot of new infrastructure will have to be built over the next couple of decades to drive the requirements of net zero.
 And as a result, a lot of our customers are now faced with difficult strategic questions because the decisions that are being made now will impact the generations to come.

 What are the key challenges of strategic optioneering?

 Firstly, the number of options available to achieve the same thing.
 But also the amount of effort it will take to properly evaluate these options and have a robust comparison of the different advantages/disadvantages of each option.
+And often the data is not available at these early stages.
+As a result, the assessment is done at a really high level, which could be problematic in the later stages of development.

 How is Optioneer™ deployed for strategic optioneering projects?